Last update: December 11, 2022

 And self-awareness is a skill that takes years to develop.
 You see?
 Life is full of paradoxes.
 There’s never one truth or ‘right’ path.

 The only path that’s right is YOUR path.

-Let’s start thinking about 2017, but don’t forget to be in the moment during the final days of this year.
+Let’s start thinking about the new year, but don’t forget to be in the moment during the final days of this year.
 Have a good time and enjoy the company of others.

 And when January 1st comes, wake up, get to work, and keep looking forward.